lgarczyn/Abstract-VM/README.md

 ## TODO

+* Rename some tests files
-* Check precision of representation for all values
+* Add tests for bonuses
 * Fix case and format

 ## BONUSES